groupdocs-conversion/GroupDocs.Conversion-for-Java-Dropwizard/src/main/resources/assets/viewer/README.md

 # GroupDocs.Viewer

-Simple jQuery plugin that allows to display and manipulate documents supported by groupdocs libraries APIs
+jQuery plugin that allows to view documents supported by GroupDocs.Viewer.
+This application allows you to view DOCX, PDF, PPT, XLS, and over 90 document formats without any additional dependencies and view documents as a set of images or HTML5 pages.

 # Getting started